-- 60 "Back to Our Roots in Cowboy Boots" Arrangement using brown, whites, and golds - 61 "Horn" Arraignment using flora under 3" in diameter. - 62 "Flank Cinch" Arraignment using white, blue, red, and green flora. - 63 "Cantle" Arrangement using at least 3 different colored flora - 64 "Stirrup" Put together an arrangement with at least 3 different sized blossoms in front of the superintendent in two minutes.
+- 60 "Back in the Saddle" Arrangement using brown, whites, and golds - 61 "Horn" Arraignment using flora under 3" in diameter. - 62 "Flank Cinch" Arraignment using white, blue, red, and green flora. - 63 "Cantle" Arrangement using at least 3 different colored flora - 64 "Stirrup" Put together an arrangement with at least 3 different sized blossoms in front of the superintendent in two minutes.